-For safer park access, entrances and walkways will be upgraded to make the grounds more accessible for everyone.
+For safer park access, entrances and walkways are being upgraded to make the grounds more accessible for everyone.

-Throughout the park, Victorian-style benches and lamps will be installed to improve visibility and comfort for visitors.
+Throughout the park, Victorian-style benches and lamps are being installed to improve visibility and comfort for visitors.

 After a long day of work, there’s nothing better than escaping to the neighbourhood park with the family.
-That’s why we’ve added a number of modern, family-friendly features into our plan, including a new playground and an off-leash dog park.
-In addition, we’re adding area lighting to the popular sliding hill area, allowing for longer days in the park during the winter season.
+That’s why we’ve added a number of modern, family-friendly features in our plan, including a new playground and an off-leash dog park.
+As well, as part of phase 1 in 2017, we added area lighting to the popular sliding hill, allowing for longer days in the park during the winter season.

 Celebrating the past

 Our Community Renewal plan includes several features that will pay tribute to the park’s rich history.
-The plan includes a new performance pavilion that will help bring music and theatre back to the park, a fountain featuring ten illuminated bubblers, and storyboards that will be placed through the park sharing memories and moments in history with our visitors.
+The plan includes a fountain featuring ten illuminated bubblers, and storyboards that will be placed through the park sharing memories and moments in history with our visitors.